• Skip to primary navigation

 4. TEST IT

 Once you’ve decided on an undertone and selected a few shades of white, it’s time to test it in your room.
 Your lighting, both natural and artificial can have a big impact on how a shade of white can look in your room.
 Depending on the lighting, a cool white shade with blue undertones can look so much more blue than it looked in the shop.
-I recommend testing your paint in various parts of a room where the lighting can differ (like near a window or in the darkest part of the room).
-And look at the paint at different times of the day over a few days so you really get a sense of how it looks in various lighting conditions.
+It’s a good idea to test your paint in various parts of a room where the lighting can differ (like near a window or in the darkest part of the room).
+Will, a professional decorator from Soho Painters, adds that looking at the paint at different times of the day over a few days is very helpful too.
+“Whites, especially off-whites, will look different when morning, afternoon, or evening light hits it.
+Additionally, you’ll want to see what it looks like under your ambient and artificial light as well.”

 5. CHOOSE THE SHEEN OR FINISH